 Next up, Nintendo produced the New Nintendo 3DS, a beautiful little system with faceplates, a C-stick (a ‘nub’, really), ‘ZL’ and ‘ZR’ buttons, much-improved viewing angles for the glasses-free stereoscopic 3D thanks to face tracking and – most importantly of all – Super Famicom-style coloured face buttons.
 Beautiful!
 Slightly larger than the original model, this is a lovely little machine.
 Of course, Nintendo also released an XL version (the only one available in North America for a time), but the standard New Nintendo 3DS arguably hit the sweetest spot of all these refreshes.

 We’re still not finished, though.
 Further muddying the waters, shortly before the launch of Switch Nintendo also announced the New Nintendo 2DS XL.
 There's no non-XL version of this console, so this final (we assume) variant is essentially a New Nintendo 3DS XL minus the auto-stereoscopic 3D.
 And a fine console it is, too – although it’s hard to summon much enthusiasm after this many redesigns!
-As we said above, should really be keeping an eye out for a mint one at a bargain price right now, but as is always the case, there’s a new kid on the block grabbing all the attention…
+As we said above, we should really be keeping an eye out for a mint one at a bargain price right now, but as is always the case, there’s a new kid on the block grabbing all the attention…

 ... and finally, Nintendo Switch Lite